Humorloos/SMR/README.md

-This addon creates notes based on concept maps that are written in Xmind 8. (see <a href="https://en.wikipedia.org/wiki/Concept_map" rel="nofollow">https://en.wikipedia.org/wiki/Concept_map</a> for an explanation of concept maps) It uses the relationships in the concept maps as questions, concepts following relationships are considered Answers to these questions.
-Prior relationships and concepts are displayed in a reference at the beginning of each card.

-It also modifies the reviewer so that concept maps are retrieved in a logical order that matches the concept map's structure

-You can synchronize your anki notes with the concept map by importing the concept map again.

 ### How to:
 #### 1. Creating a Concept Map
-This addon imports and synchronizes concept maps written in Xmind 8, so the first thing you want to do is write a concept map from the content you want to learn.
+Stepwise Map Retrieval (SMR) imports and synchronizes concept maps written in [Xmind8](https://www.xmind.net/download/xmind8), so the first thing you want to do is write a concept map from the content you want to learn.

 [Concept maps](https://en.wikipedia.org/wiki/Concept_map) consist of concepts and relationships.
 However, since Xmind 8 originally is a mind mapping software, you will write both concepts and relationships into nodes.
-The Addon recognizes concepts and relationships by their position in the map.
+SMR recognizes concepts and relationships by their position in the map.
 It considers nodes at even levels concepts (e.g. "biological psychology" or "perception" in the example sheet "biological psychology") and nodes at odd levels relationships (e.g. "investigates" in the same sheet).

 To be able to distinguish relationships and concepts, i recommend you style relationship nodes with a straight line and set up a custom key (preferences -> Keys -> Paste Style) for pasting node styles (I use ctrl + G).
+I usually use logic chart structure for my concept maps, but for SMR to work, any structure should be fine.

 ##### Bridges
 If you want to structure your concept map without creating any cards, you can place an empty relationship between two concepts: